About

 Skills

 I work mostly in TypeScript and Python.
 Recent product work has been in Angular and Node — Express and NestJS on the API side — and the Next.js + React stack when I’m starting greenfield.
-For AI work I build on top of Claude and OpenAI APIs, designing tool-use agents, structured-output pipelines, and integrations into the systems people already use; FastAPI is my default service shell when the workload is data-shaped or has a Python ML library in the dependency graph.
+FastAPI is my default service shell when the workload is data-shaped or has a Python library in the dependency graph; otherwise I keep the backend on Node so front-end and API share types end-to-end.

 For everything around the code, I think in Docker and microservices first— every substantive project I ship runs as compose locally and as ECS Fargate in production, with PostgreSQL, MongoDB, and Redis as the default trio for state and Kafka or MQTT when the workload is event-driven.
 I write automated tests early — 95% coverage at Ericsson before the first feature shipped — and I hold incident triage, vulnerability validation, and performance optimization as part of the role, not someone else’s problem.
 I write functional and technical documentation in both French and English; teaching three cohorts at Institut Teccart keeps that muscle warm.